Constraining binary mergers in AGN disks using the non-observation of lensed gravitational waves: Constraining the fraction of BBHs in AGN disks

 We also show, in orange (circles), the constraint when the BBHs are distributed uniformly over the entire disk (number density growing linearly with the radius, with $2 \leqslant r \leqslant 10^4)$~\footnote{ In this simple model, with $\pi(r) \propto r$, the marginalised lensing probability is $\approx 1 / r_{\rm max}$.
 Thus, the lensing probability for this distribution is the same as that of the migration traps model, where the binaries are located at $r = r_{\rm max}/2$ (\cf\ Eq.~\eqref{eq:prob_approx}).}.

 In the right panel of Fig.~\ref{fig:f_AGN_constraint}, we show the upper limit of $f_{\rm AGN}$ as a function of orbital radius instead.
 This is useful for understanding the constraints on different AGN disk models that predict AGN-BBHs located at a narrow range of radii.
 The dark grey curve (with small circles) is the constraint achieved with 100 events, which can only place meaning bounds for AGN-BBHs located within $100\,R_{\rm Sch}$ from the centre, and at most down to ${\sim} 12\%$.
-In the era of third-generation detectors when the number of BBH events are expected to reach $\mathcal{O}(10^5)$ per year~\cite{Evans2023:CE_prospect}, a non-detection of lensed events can limit the fraction of GW events from AGNs down to $0.5 - 5\%$ if the AGN-BBHs are located in the range $100 \leqslant r \leqslant 1000$, where the migration traps are expected to form, denoted by vertical grey dotted lines.
-This will enable us to rule out these trap locations ~\cite{Bellovary2016:Migration} as dominant AGN-BBH production sites.
+In the era of third-generation detectors when the number of BBH events are expected to reach $\mathcal{O}(10^5)$ per year~\citep{Evans2023:CE_prospect}, a non-detection of lensed events can limit the fraction of GW events from AGNs down to $0.5 - 5\%$ if the AGN-BBHs are located in the range $100 \leqslant r \leqslant 1000$, where the migration traps are expected to form, denoted by vertical grey dotted lines.
+This will enable us to rule out these trap locations~\citep{Bellovary2016:Migration,Grishin2023:thermalTrap} as dominant AGN-BBH production sites.
+We note that, however, there are possible trap locations at $r > 10^4$, as suggested in~\citet{Tagawa2020:CompactFormation}, which will require much longer observation time to be constrained.

 Finally, Fig.~\ref{fig:f_AGN_disk_constraint} shows the $f_{\rm AGN}$ constraint taking the contribution from the whole disk into account as a function of their maximum disk radii, $R_{\rm max}$, while assuming four different disk models with $10^5$ BBH observations.
 We find that other than small fluctuations at particular radii due to the different density profiles, the overall lensing probability drops with $r_{\rm max}$ regardless of models, and hence results in the largely similar constraint on $f_{\rm AGN}$.
 This result also suggests that the non-detection of lensing is most effective at informing the minimum size of the disks, while the effects from different disk models only become significant for $r_{\rm max} \gtrsim 2000$.